sshnet/SSH.NET/README.md

 ## Introduction
 This project was inspired by **Sharp.SSH** library which was ported from java and it seems like was not supported for quite some time.
-This library is a complete rewrite, without any third party dependencies, using parallelism to achieve the best performance possible.
+This library is a complete rewrite, using parallelism to achieve the best performance possible.

 ## Documentation
 There is MSDN-style class documentation in a .chm file for each release, which you can find in the Assets section